JohnYu588/vase-ui/README.md

 ## Introduction

 This is an UI framework based on Vue.
-The inspiration comes from Vase
+The inspiration comes from Vase 移动端

 ## demo